 One of my favorites — Agriturismo Cretaiole outside of Pienza — is an idyllic retreat for any romantic tourist, lovingly run by Isabella and Carlo.
 Isabella manages the business side of things while Carlo and his dad, Luciano, run the farm, producing vegetables, olive oil, wine, eggs, and cured meats.
 Isabella, a former city girl who fell in love with the farmer's son when she stayed here decades ago, has a knack for planning experiences that bring the region alive for her guests.
 Along with taking informative tours of the farm, guests might delve into wine-tasting, olive-harvesting, or pasta-making.

 Other agriturismi offer a simpler experience of the countryside — the rough side of Tuscany.
-At a noble old farm estate run by the Gori family near the town of Greve, you'll find no TV, no swimming pool, no specially arranged cooking classes.
+At the Villa Belsedere, a noble old farm estate run by the Gori family, you'll find no TV or specially arranged cooking classes.
 Here it's just you and big pigs, white lambs, and sweet-smelling hay.